Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/examples.md

 # Ikarus examples
-Here is a collection of examples potred from original Ikarus documentation.
+A collection of examples ported from original Ikarus documentation.

 ## Open focussed chest or door
 ```dae